A glossary is an alphabetical list of terms in a specific knowledge field, with their definitions.

 Once you set a glossary for a certain field, you don’t have to reinvent the wheel again for another file related to the same business or industry.

 Glossaries also contain not to be translated terms (NTBT) list; this includes names of products for example that will be kept in the source language as they are.

 There are some software solutions that make using glossaries even simpler, easy, and user-friendly.

 This combines human translators who know how to translate with software; getting benefits of both and resulting in accurate and precise translation with less time and effort.

-It helps creating multilingual glossaries, searching multiple glossaries, importing glossaries from different files types, and recording history search, among other technical advantages.
+It helps to create multilingual glossaries, searching multiple glossaries, importing glossaries from different file types, and recording history search, among other technical advantages.